 The reports written by the inspectorate are not published.
-The reports related to the evaluation of schools are given to each school in a private manner, and the headteacher analises the results with the help of the coordinators, teachers and also with parents if necessary.
+The reports related to the evaluation of schools are given to each school in a private manner, and the headteacher analyses the results with the help of the coordinators, teachers and also with parents if necessary.
 The reports related to other issues (e.g. an answer to a specific complaint, or a report about statistics) are sent to the vice-minister of education directly.

 We don't grade schools.
-We think it would lead to a negative competition among schools.
+We think it would lead to negative competition among schools.
 The findings of inspection are used in two different ways.
 On the one hand, we revise our targets related to the supervision of the schools, and on the other hand, we report to the vice-minister to take adequate decisions.
 We do thematic reports (school leaving, bullying, school supervision, etc.), but we don't publish them.

-When inspecting a school, if the report is negative we try to help them improving.
-If there is a negative result in an issue related to legal comands, the school is forced to accomplish the law.
+When inspecting a school, if the report is negative, we try to help them improve.
+If there is a negative result in an issue related to legal commands, the school is forced to accomplish the law.
 There has been no case where a school has been shut down for not having followed the inspectorate's instructions.
-There is a program where the strong schools give advice to the weak ones and help them in concrete issues.
+There is a program where strong schools give advice to the weak ones and help them address issues in concrete ways.

-We have defined a model of school supervision that consists in first getting data about how their work or how their processes are, and second, as a consequence, we send them improvement proposals, on an ongoing process.
+We have defined a model of school supervision that consists in firstly getting data about how their work or how their processes are, and secondly, sending them improvement proposals.